 #1 – Raw Materials/Power/ Fuel Purchase for Manufacturing Companies

 A manufacturing company needs raw material, power, and fuel to complete the process of manufacturing and production.
 So, these items which are consumed in large cannot be purchased in cash and hence are bought on credit with a credit period generally of 30 days or more.
-Hence, until the payment is made the suppliers of raw materials, power and fuel will appear as Accounts payable.
+Therefore, until the payment is made, the suppliers of raw materials, power, and fuel will appear as Accounts payable.

 #2 – Transportation and Logistics